First Brazilian Republic

 The First Brazilian Republic, also referred to as the Old Republic (República Velha, /pt/), officially the Republic of the United States of Brazil, was the Brazilian state in the period from 1889 to 1930.
-The Old Republic began with the coup d'état that deposed emperor Pedro II in 1889, and ended with the Revolution of 1930 that installed Getúlio Vargas as a new president.
-During the First Republic, the country's presidency was dominated by the most powerful states of São Paulo and Minas Gerais.
+The Old Republic began with a coup d'état led by Deodoro da Fonseca that deposed Emperor Pedro II in 1889, and ended with the Revolution of 1930 that installed Getúlio Vargas as a new president.

+The First Republic is divided into two historiographical periods: the Republic of the Sword (1889-1894), when it was a military dictatorship under Marshals Deodoro da Fonseca and Floriano Peixoto.
+And the second period, known as the Oligarchic Republic (1894-1930).
+During the latter, political power was highly decentralized and was dominated by state-level oligarchies, the country's presidency was dominated by the most powerful states of São Paulo and Minas Gerais, whose political elites alternated in holding the office of President of Brazil.
+The economy was predominantly agrarian and heavily dependent on coffee exports.
 Because of the power of these two states, based on the production of coffee and dairy, respectively, the Old Republic's political system has been described as "milk coffee politics".
-At local level, the country was dominated by a form of machine politics known as coronelism, in which the political and economic spheres were centered around local bosses, who controlled elections and would often conduct electoral fraud.
+At local level, the country was dominated by a form of machine politics known as coronelism, in which the political and economic spheres were centered around local agrarian oligarchs, known as a "colonels", who dispense favors in return for loyalty and controlled elections, commonly by conducting electoral fraud.

-The country was also marked by a series of rebellions and revolutions against the ruling oligarchies, which culminated into the Revolution of 1930, when the Liberal Alliance, a force of urban middle-class, planters from outside São Paulo and military reformists composed mostly by junior officers (known as Tenetism), deposed ruling president Washington Luís (representative of the São Paulo oligarchies) and led to the ascension of Getúlio Vargas as president, heralding the start of the Vargas Era.
+The country was also marked by a series of rebellions and revolutions against the ruling oligarchies, including the Federalist Revolution, the Naval Revolts, the Canudos and Contestado Wars, the Revolt of the Lash, and the Tenentist movements—which encompassed events such as the Copacabana Fort revolt, São Paulo Revolt of 1924 and the Prestes column.
+Political and economic tensions intensified during the 1920s, which culminated into the Revolution of 1930, when the Liberal Alliance, a force of urban middle-class, reformist politicians, dissident oligarchs from outside São Paulo and military reformists composed mostly by junior officers (known as Tenentism), deposed ruling president Washington Luís (representative of the São Paulo oligarchies) and led to the ascension of Getúlio Vargas as president, heralding the start of the Vargas Era.